apostrophecms/apostrophe-documentation/docs/advanced-topics/database/model-layer.md

----
-title: "Apostrophe's model layer: working with the database"
+# Apostrophe's model layer: working with the database
-layout: tutorial
----

 Apostrophe provides a model layer (database layer) that gives you convenient ways to read and write docs programmatically, taking advantage of the same features that underpin modules like `apostrophe-pieces`.
 Using these features where possible ensures that permissions are respected, widgets are loaded, joins are fetched, versions are recorded for rollback... so many good things.